This plant is a compact form of Grevillea lanigera, growing to 0.5 metres high by 1.5 metres wide and can make a dense groundcover.

 I have been growing these plants for many years (in my garden in the northern Sydney suburb of Westleigh) and I find the flowers and foliage very attractive.

 Its attractive grey/green foliage is a good colour contrast to its flowers, and is best shown if planted in groups of three.
 For those of you living in areas that receive heavy winter frosts, this plant is frost tolerant to at least -11°C.

-Overall, a great native plant that should be grown in every garden.
+Overall, a great native plant that could be grown in any garden.

 Must be propagated from cuttings to maintain true-to-type forms.

 Grevillea flowers were a traditional favourite among First Nations Peoples for their sweet nectar.
 This could be shaken onto the hand to enjoy, or into a coolamon with a little water to make a sweet drink.
 They might be referred to as the original “bush lollies”.

 Most Grevillea species will regenerate from seed after fire but can produce coppicing shoots from rhizomes and root zones.

 Grevillea is a diverse genus of about 365 species with about 357 occurring in Australia.
 Some species occur in New Caledonia, Indonesia and New Guinea.
 NSW currently has about 85 species although with a lot of subspecies and some informal taxa recognised.

 Grevillea – was named in honour of Charles Francis Greville (1749-1809), an 18th century patron of botany and co-founder of the Royal Horticultural Society.
 He was also a British antiquarian, collector and politician who sat in the House of Commons from 1774 to 1790.